 Cooperation between statutory authorities and non-statutory organisations, and between paid and voluntary workers is fundamental to youth work in Germany.

 Youth work includes other forms of cooperation between practitioners, academics and politicians.
 One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung, available in German), which aims to improve intercultural and racism awareness in associational youth work.
-Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit), established 2019, which at a general level aims to promote dialogue between academics and practitioners and encourage more research into youth work (see “Quality and innovation in youth work”).
+Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit) which was established in 2019.

 Organisations providing youth work also cooperate with numerous other organisations.
 On the one hand, youth work organisations are involved in various local networks and committees (such as community conferences, prevention networks and child protection networks).
 On the other hand, youth work organisations cooperate with one another and with a range of other organisations from the social and education sector.
 For example, some youth clubs offer integrative activities in cooperation with disability organisations.
 Numerous youth work associations and open youth work facilities cooperate with schools to provide after-school childcare or all-day schooling.
 Current studies show that around one-third of youth work facilities are active in this area.
 Other frequent cooperation partners to youth work facilities and associations include the police, e.g. as part of crime prevention initiatives; healthcare institutions and drug abuse counselling centres, e.g. as part of addiction prevention projects; and employment services, e.g. as part of joint initiatives to assist with career entry, to name just a few (see “Administration and governance of youth work”).